group cohomology, nonabelian group cohomology, Lie group cohomology

 Ultimately, the goal is to develop a Hodge theory for noncommutative spaces with nonabelian coefficients.

-The main historical contributors to Hodge theory include William Hodge, P. Griffiths, Alexander Grothendieck, Pierre Deligne.
-More recently a noncommutative generalization and refinement of Hodge theory is emerging in the work of M. Kontsevich and collaborators (D. Kaledin, L. Katzarkov, Tony Pantev…) with precursors in the works of Carlos Simpson, Mikio Sato, C. Hertling and others.
+The main historical contributors to Hodge theory include William Hodge, Phillip Griffiths, Alexander Grothendieck, Pierre Deligne.
+More recently a noncommutative generalization and refinement of Hodge theory is emerging in the work of M. Kontsevich and collaborators (D. Kaledin, L. Katzarkov, Tony Pantev…) with precursors in the works of Carlos Simpson, Mikio Sato, Claus Hertling and others.
 Another very interesting and complex picture is developing for a number of years in works of Goncharov.

 Claire Voisin, Hodge theory and the topology of complex Kähler and complex projective manifolds (survey, pdf)

-Clarie Voisin?, Hodge theory and complex algebraic geometry I,II, Cambridge Stud. in Adv.
+Claire Voisin, Hodge theory and Complex algebraic geometry I,II, Cambridge Stud. in Adv.
 Math.
-76, 77
+76, 77 (2002/3) [doi:10.1017/CBO9780511615344]

-Mark Green, Claire Voisin, Jacob Murre, Algebraic cycles and Hodge theory Lecture Notes in Mathematics, 1594 (1993)
+Mark Green, Claire Voisin, Jacob Murre, Algebraic cycles and Hodge theory, Lecture Notes in Mathematics, 1594 (1993)

-P. Griffiths, Periods of integrals on algebraic manifolds I,II,III, Amer.
+Phillip Griffiths, Periods of integrals on algebraic manifolds I,II,III, Amer.
 J. Math.
 90, 568–626, 808–865 (1968) ; Publ.
 Math. de l’IHÉS 38, 228–296 (1970) numdam

 M. Saito, Mixed Hodge modules, Publ.
 R.I.M.S.
 Kyoto Univ.
 26 (1990) pp. 221–333.

-L. Katzarkov, M. Kontsevich, Tony Pantev, Hodge theoretic aspects of mirror symmetry, arxiv/0806.0107
+L. Katzarkov, M. Kontsevich, Tony Pantev, Hodge theoretic aspects of mirror symmetry, arxiv/0806.0107 Proc. of Symposia in Pure Math.
+78 (2008), “From Hodge theory to integrability and TQFT: -geometry”, eds.
+Ron Y. Donagi and Katrin Wendland, 87-174

 D. Kaledin, Cartier isomorphism and Hodge theory in the non-commutative case, Arithmetic geometry, 537–562, Clay Math.
 Proc.
 8, Amer.
 Math.
 Soc.
 2009, arxiv/0708.1574